Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Other Bounds and Approximations

 We propose to construct the code $\mC$ by adding codewords one by one in a greedy manner, minimizing the ML decoding error probability.
-The algorithm is given in Alg.~\ref{alg:gavb}.
+The algorithm is given in Algorithm~\ref{alg:gavb}.
 Note that we override the values from $\mX$ and $\mY$ by integers, which can be attached to the elements of the sets by ordering $\mX$ and $\mY$.
 The array \var{XD}, indexed by $x$, is equal to $\pi(\mC\cup\set{x})-\pi(\mC)$.
 The idea is to add the codeword $x$, which maximizes $\var{XD}[x]$, to the code $\mC$, and update the values of $\var{XD}[x]$.

-Note that the tightness of the bound can depend on how to choose the codeword in line~\ref{avb:l:getx} from the codewords which maximize $\var{XD}[x]$ (if there are a few of them).
-For the deletion channel the initial choice of all-zero $x$ results in a tight bound.
+Note that the tightness of the bound depends on the selection of the codeword in line~\ref{avb:l:getx} among the codewords which maximize $\var{XD}[x]$, if there are a few of them.
+In our implementation, in line~\ref{avb:l:getx} function \var{PopRandomElement()} selects one value from vector $\var{DX}[D]$ uniformly at random, returns its value, and removes it from the vector.

+For the deletion channel, the initial choice of all-zero $x$ results in a tight bound.
+Finally, we note that since it is not possible to give side information and split the insertion/deletion channel into smaller subchannels when obtaining an achievability bound, we simply have a single block, i.e., $n=1$.